joergenwold/abra-waterguard-linkbox-ha/README.md

 A: Device IDs are typically numbers like `2229704`, `131120`, or `12345`.
 This ID is unique to your device on the BACnet network.
 If all else fails, try ID `1`

 **Q: I don't see wireless sensor data.**
-A: Wireless sensors are battery-powered and sleep to conserve energy, reporting data intermittently.
+A: Wireless sensors are battery-powered and sleep to conserve energy.
+The integration preserves last known data and polls wireless values periodically (30s by default in normal operation; every update during alarms).
 If data is consistently missing, use the diagnostics service to check wireless connectivity.

 **Q: How do I reset a water alarm?**
 A: Use the "Reset Water Alarm" button entity created by the integration.